Have you ever thought about going abroad during your teacher training programme?

 I was in the Netherlands, in The Hague, for about 4 months.

-I wanted to go to a Northern or Western European country and I applied widely and was finally accepted in The Hague.
+I wanted to go to a country in Northern or Western Europe and applied widely, and was finally accepted by The Hague.

-Did you do your internship at a local school or a German school abroad?
+Did you complete your internship at a local school or a school abroad?

 I was at the German International School in The Hague, a German school abroad.

-To be honest, I did not notice any major differences in learning.
+To be honest, I didn't notice any major differences in learning.

-Special, whether it was special or not I can't say.
-For example, I was involved in two wonderful projects.
-One was a charity event before Christmas where we collected food donations for something like a Dutch food bank and the other was the Christmas concert.
-At which, due to a lack of musical talent, I assisted in looking after the children.
+I can't say whether it was special or not.
+For example, I was involved in 2 wonderful projects.
+One was a charity campaign before Christmas, where we collected food donations for something like the Dutch "Tafel" and the other was the Christmas concert, where I helped supervise the children due to a lack of musical talent.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

 Definitely YES!
-Everyone was open and cordial, but I mainly had good contact with colleagues in the sense of joint activities, going to bars in the evenings and so on.
+Everyone was open and welcoming, but I mainly had really good contact with colleagues in the sense of going out together, going to the bar in the evening and so on.

 How high was the cost of living at your internship location?

 High!
-But it was affordable thanks to a scholarship.
-The biggest problem in The Hague, and not only for interns, is affordable housing.
+But affordable thanks to a scholarship.
+The biggest problem in The Hague, and not just for interns, is affordable housing.

 What was the biggest challenge in connection with your stay abroad?

-As I said before: affordable housing.
-Unfortunately, you can't be too choosy.
+As I just mentioned: affordable housing.
+Unfortunately, you can't be too choosy about that.

 What did you miss most about Germany?

-I know this should definitely be something like "my friends and family", but I was able to enjoy the time so much and everything went by so quickly that there was no time to miss anything.
+I know this should definitely say something like "my friends and family", but I enjoyed my time so much and everything went by so quickly that there was no time to miss anything.

-The openness of the people, the international environment, my class, my colleagues and the sea, or the possibility of simply going for a walk by the sea after school.
+The openness of the people, the international environment, my class, my colleagues and the sea or simply being able to go for a walk by the sea after school.

-What would you recommend to others who are thinking about a stay abroad?
-What are three reasons to do your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are the three reasons for doing an internship abroad?

 Go!
-Throw all doubts overboard, take your courage together and take the chance!
+Throw all doubts overboard, pluck up your courage and seize the opportunity!

-What did you take away or gain from your country?
-Experiences, objects, friends or inspirations?
+What did you take with you or gain from your country?
+Experiences, objects, friends or inspiration?

-Lots of experiences, wonderful people I met, basic knowledge of a new language, lots of cheese (a bit of cliché has to be there), new methods and teaching ideas...
+Lots of experiences, wonderful people I met, basic knowledge of a new language, lots of cheese (a little cliché is a must), new methods and teaching ideas...

 Which country did you visit and for how long were you there?